hu-dbis/FlowPilot/README.md

-# FlowPilot: A Recommender System for Designing Scientific Workflows
+# FlowPilot: A Suggestion System for Designing Scientific Workflows

 ## Abstract: